MacLemon/Github-Folder-Icons/README.md

 - Repository (Nyantocat) based on [Nyantocat][10] by [Cameron McEfee][7]

+## How to I use these things?
+Clone the repository to your desired location:
+    git clone git://github.com/MacLemon/Github-Folder-Icons.git
+Unzip the Github Folder Icons.zip.
+In there you'll find some folders with the custom icons.
+To apply one of these to your repository folder get info (by pressing ⌘I) on the folder, click on the icon in the upper left of the information dialog and copy (by pressing ⌘C).
+Get info on your target folder and paste the icon likewise.
+You can get elaborate instructions in Apple knowledge base article [TA20788][12]

 ## Thanks to these support staff people for their help
 * Chris Wanstrath
 * Melissa Severini